What You Need to Know About Signal and Track Switch Repairer

 - Light Rail Signal Technician

-In 2016, there was an estimated number of 10,000 jobs in the United States for Signal and Track Switch Repairer.
+There were about 10,000 jobs for Signal and Track Switch Repairer in 2016 (in the United States).
 New jobs are being produced at a rate of 2% which is below the national average.
 The Bureau of Labor Statistics predicts 200 new jobs for Signal and Track Switch Repairer by 2026.
-There will be an estimated 1,000 positions for Signal & Track Switch Repairer per year.
+The BLS estimates 1,000 yearly job openings in this field.

 The states with the most job growth for Signal & Track Switch Repairer are Utah, Nebraska, and Texas.
 Watch out if you plan on working in Louisiana, Pennsylvania, or Wisconsin.
 These states have the worst job growth for this type of profession.